 - any other building

-In the above example, Bob would probably be charged not only with violating NRS 202.287 for shooting a gun from inside his car but also for reckless endangerment for shooting the gun into the air.
-Furthermore, Bob’s prison sentence will be increased because his actions were in furtherance of a gang (see our article on gang crimes).
-And if Bob carried the gun in a hidden manner without a valid CCW permit, he could be charged with carrying a concealed weapon as well.
+Example: Bob drives to the street of a rival gang and shoots a gun into the air.
+Here, Bob would probably be charged not only with violating NRS 202.287 for shooting a gun from inside his car but also for reckless endangerment for shooting the gun into the air.
+Furthermore, Bob’s prison sentence will be increased because his actions were in furtherance of a gang.
+Plus if Bob carried the gun in a hidden manner without a valid CCW permit, he could be charged with carrying a concealed weapon as well.

 - Legal exceptions: Firing guns from a car or building is not a crime if done legally in the course of a lawful business, event or activity.
 An example may be at a licensed shooting range.

-If the structure or vehicle is not within such a populated area, then violating NRS 202.287 is only a misdemeanor in Nevada.
+Shooting a gun from a structure or vehicle that is not within a legally recognized populated area is only a misdemeanor in Nevada.
 The sentence includes a maximum of:

 - 6 months in jail, and/or